ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## The JDK Flow API

 Reactive Streams started to be supported in JDK 9 in the form of the Flow API.
-The _java.util.concurrent.Flow_ class contains nested static interfaces _Publisher_, _Subscriber_, _Subscription_, _Processor_, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
+The _java.util.concurrent.Flow_ class contains nested static interfaces Publisher, Subscriber, Subscription, Processor, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
 The Reactive Streams specification contains the _org.reactivestreams.FlowAdapters_ class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API in the _java.util.concurrent.Flow_ class.
-The only implementation of the Reactive Streams specification that JDK provides so far is the _java.util.concurrent.SubmissionPublisher_ class that implements the _Publisher_ interface.
+The only implementation of the Reactive Streams specification that JDK provides so far is the _java.util.concurrent.SubmissionPublisher_ class that implements the Publisher interface.

 ## Conclusion